 In 2008, the Company's Board of Directors approved a share repurchase plan under which the Company may repurchase up to 2.5 percent of its outstanding shares of common stock from time to time in open market or privately negotiated transactions.
 In 2009, the Board of Directors approved an extension and increase to the plan which authorized the Company to repurchase up to an additional 2.5 percent of its outstanding shares of common stock.
-During April 2015, the Board of Directors approved an extension and increase to the plan which authorized the Company to repurchase up to an additional 2.5 percent of its outstanding shares of common stock, or an additional 1,869,399 shares.
+During April 2015, the Board of Directors approved an extension and increase to the plan which authorized the company to repurchase to the plan which authorized the Company to repurchase up to an additional 2.5 percent of its outstanding shares of common stock, or an additional 1,869,399 shares.

-During April 2016, the Board of Directors approved an increase to the remaining amount of shares authorized to be repurchased to a total of 2,500,000 shares, and an extension to the plan until the earlier of June 30, 2017 or such time that all of the authorized shares have been repurchased.
-During May 2017, the Board of Directors approved an increase to the remaining amount of shares authorized to be repurchased, effective July 1, 2017, to a total of 2,500,000 shares, and an extension to the plan until the earlier of June 30, 2018 or such time that all of the authorized shares have been repurchased.
-During the years ended December 31, 2017, 2016 and 2015, the Company purchased a total of 224,889, 1,904,064 and 889,286 shares, respectively, of its common stock on the open market for \$1,431,681, \$16,093,205 and \$7,925,631, respectively, including brokerage commissions.
-Since inception of the repurchase plan through December 31, 2017, the Company has purchased 4,776,854 shares of its common stock on the open market for \$37,734,502, including brokerage commissions.
-At December 31, 2017, the total number of remaining shares authorized for repurchase was 2,275,111.
+During July 2015, the Board of Directors approved an extension to the plan and an increase to the remaining amount of shares authorized to be repurchased to a total of 4,000,000 shares.
+The repurchase plan was extended until the earlier of June 30, 2016 or such time that all of the authorized shares have been repurchased.
+During the years ended December 31, 2015 and 2014, the Company purchased a total of 889,286 and 333,108 shares, respectively, of its common stock on the open market for \$7,925,631 and \$2,807,308, respectively, including brokerage commissions.
+Since inception of the repurchase plan through December 31, 2015, the Company has purchased 2,647,901 shares of its common stock on the open market for \$20,209,616, including brokerage commissions.
+At December 31, 2015, the total number of remaining shares authorized for repurchase was 3,110,714.
 The Company currently holds the shares it repurchased in treasury.
+There were no such purchases during the year ended December 31, 2013.

-The principal executive office of the Company and the Advisor is located at 40 East 52nd Street, New York, New York 10022.
-The principal executive office of the Administrator is located at 55 East 52nd Street, New York, New York 10055.
+The principal executive office of the Company is located at 40 East 52nd Street, New York, New York 10022.
+The principal executive office of the Advisor and the Administrator is located at 55 East 52nd Street, New York, New York 10055.